Consensys/infura-proxy-service/README.md

 ## Models

-The `infura-proxy-service` repo includes several models for storing common blockchain data.
+The `infura-proxy-service` repo includes several core models for storing common blockchain data.

+- Block
 - Transaction
 - Receipt
 - ENS

 Each model matches the data structure of succesful JSON-RPC data calls associated with `"GET_TRANSACTION"`, `"GET_RECEIPT"`

+In addition to the core (_Block, Transaction, Receipt, ENS_) database models, smart contact specific database models are created when the server is initialized.
+By automatically generating models using smart contract artifacts (ABI JSON files) developers can avoid manually creating new Postgres database models for new/existing smart contracts.

+Simplifying the process for creating a `cahcing` servie for specific smart contracts.

+Add smart contract.

 ## Routes

-The server is divded into 2 primary application routes:
+The server is includes 3 core application routes:

+- events
 - infura
 - cache

+### Events

+The `events` route(s) is a static route, but outputs are determined by the smart contracts provided at server runtime.

+- /events
+- /event/[INSERT_EVENT_NAME]

+### Infura

 The `infura` route(s) provide a "direct line" to the Inufra API endpoints.
 The routes exists primarily for demonstration purposes, but it's also conceivable an application might want to limit data calls to authenicated users.
 In other words, additional middleware could be added to the `express` server routes to limit access to the Infura endpoints.

-The `cache` route(s) are similar to several of the `infura` routes, but instead of directly calling the Infura API endpoints, the database is first queried for the relevant data (transactions and transaction receipts).
-If the database returns `null` then an additional request is dispatched to Infura services to retrieve the requested blockchain data.
-If Infura returns the data, it's passed back to the requesting application and also stored in the caching layer (postgres) for future requests.

-### Infura

 - /block
 - /gas